-Transport Board a major casualty
+The cash-strapped Transport Board is a major casualty of Barbados’ bad roads.

 Minister of Housing, Lands and Rural Development Denis Kellman said one of the major reasons authorities needed to ensure road improvements, especially in rural Barbados, were done, was to ease the Transport Board’s bus repair costs.

 He observed that the wear and tear on buses was made worse when the highways and byways they traversed daily were themselves in a state of disrepair.

 The St. Lucy MP said a major example of this was in his constituency, something that had happened overtime.

 “The building of roads in the north of Barbados cannot be just a road.
 When a road is built in rural Barbados it is not just a road to houses, it is a road for houses and a road for businesses and we have to understand … that we have to be very selective and very developmental in the way we approach road construction,” he said.